📋 Compliance & Permits Guide

 Final Approval

-After passing all required inspections, the city issues final approval.
-Maintain documentation for future reference, insurance purposes, and property transactions.
+After passing all inspections, the city issues final approval.
+This documentation is important for insurance purposes, property records, and future property transactions.

 Compliance Tips

-• Get everything in writing - Detailed contracts should specify materials, installation methods, and permit responsibility
+• Get everything in writing - Detailed contracts should include permit responsibilities, timeline, materials specifications, and warranty information

-• Consider weather timing - Schedule work during favorable weather conditions to ensure proper installation
+• Consider weather timing - Plan roofing work during Shreveport's drier seasons to avoid weather-related delays and ensure proper installation

 Special Considerations